-This manual is based on an instrument and software produced around 2017 and 2020.
+This manual is based on an instrument produced 2017 and upgraded 2022 and 2024.
 Most of the manual's content also applies to newer as well as older instrument makes.
 For the novice user, changes between different generation instruments are mostly limited to slightly different program layouts and color schemes.
 The general procedures described in this manual still apply.